Fernando Zárate Salgado

-Fernando Zárate Salgado (born 16 August 1979) is a Mexican politician.
-As of 2012 he served as Deputy of the LXII Legislature of the Mexican Congress representing the Federal District.
+Fernando Zárate Salgado (born 16 August 1979) is a Mexican Congressman, elected in the 23rd district in Mexico City for the 2024-2027 period representing Morena political party.
+In 2015-2018 he served as Congressman in Mexico City for the 25th district, and in 2012–2015 he served as a federal deputy in the 62nd Congress, representing the Federal District's seventeenth district for the Party of the Democratic Revolution (PRD).

 He served as Secretary of the International and Foreign Affairs Committee, and member of the Constitutional Reforms and Justice Committee.

 As President of the Special Gaming Committee, he denounced corruption cases regarding licenses of casinos in Mexico by the cabinet of Felipe Claderon Hinojosa (President of Mexico 2006–2012).
 He filed the new legislative piece of gaming and casinos, reforming the existing one of 1948, approved by the lower House.

 He was the first legislator to file and succeed in the approval of imposing taxes to soft drinks, sugar beverages, and junk food.
 Mexico is the first country in the world to approve such a legislative measure, which made an example to the rest of LatinAmerica, and started to file legislative bills to prevent obesity.